Christian Mitchell: Deputy Governor of Illinois

 Other components of the law will expand mental health and addiction recovery services and reinvest in economic development, violence prevention, youth services, re-entry programs, and legal aid.
 The passage of HB 1438 makes Illinois the eleventh state in the nation to legalize the recreational use of marijuana and the first state to pass it through a general assembly vote instead of a ballot measure.

 Also during the 2019 legislative session, Mitchell spearheaded efforts that led to the passage of “Rebuild Illinois”, the first-of-its-kind $45B Capital Construction Program.
-The historic program is projected to create over 500,000 jobs and put Illinois on a path to economic recovery by investing billions in the state’s infrastructure, mass transit, and universities and schools throughout Illinois.
+The historic program is projected to create over 500,000 jobs and put Illinois on a path to economic recovery by investing billions in the state's infrastructure, mass transit, and universities and schools throughout Illinois.
 It will also fund environmental and flood mitigation programs, economic development, and expand access to broadband in rural areas.
-The bill also creates a requirement that 10 percent of hours worked on state construction projects be worked by apprentices - a key component for advancing diversity - and sets goals for minority participation.
+The bill also creates a requirement that 10 percent of hours worked on state construction projects be worked by apprentices – a key component for advancing diversity – and sets goals for minority participation.

-During Governor Pritzker’s first legislative session, the legislature also passed an amendment proposal to the state constitution to allow for the implementation of SB 687, a bill which would (given approval through a state referendum) implement the first progressive taxation system in Illinois, as well as the state’s first agreed upon and enacted budget in a decade, a $15 minimum wage, a statewide expansion of gaming, legalization of sports betting, and passed the Reproductive Health Act, guaranteeing state funding for abortion.
+During Governor Pritzker's first legislative session, the legislature also passed an amendment proposal to the state constitution to allow for the implementation of SB 687, a bill which would (given approval through a state referendum) implement the first progressive taxation system in Illinois, as well as the state's first agreed upon and enacted budget in a decade, a $15 minimum wage, a statewide expansion of gaming, legalization of sports betting, and passed the Reproductive Health Act, guaranteeing state funding for abortion.

+Other work

+Since 2023, Mitchell has been the Vice President for Civic Engagement at the University of Chicago.
+In 2024, Governor Pritzker appointed Mitchell to the board of the Metropolitan Pier and Exposition Authority (commonly nicknamed "McPier").

+2026 lieutenant gubernatorial candidacy

+On July 1, 2025, Governor Pritzker announced that Mitchell would be his running mate in the 2026 election after incumbent Lieutenant Governor Juliana Stratton announced she would instead run for US Senate.